Edin Višća: İstanbul Başakşehir

-In August 2011, Višća was transferred to Turkish outfit İstanbul Başakşehir for an undisclosed fee.
+In August 2011, Višća moved to Turkish outfit İstanbul Başakşehir on a five-year deal.
 He made his competitive debut for the side on 11 September against Galatasaray.
 On 3 January 2012, he scored his first goal for İstanbul Başakşehir against the same opponent.

 He made his 100th appearance for the team against Boluspor on 13 April 2014.

 Višća was an important piece in İstanbul Başakşehir's capture of the 1.
 Lig title, his first trophy with the club, which was secured on 23 April and earned them promotion to the Süper Lig just one season after being relegated.
 He had an impact of 10 goals and 10 assists.

 In August 2016, he extended his contract with the squad until June 2020.

 He scored his 51st goal for İstanbul Başakşehir in a defeat of Kayserispor on 14 January 2017, becoming their top all-time goalscorer.

 Višća played his 200th game for the side on 18 February against Gaziantepspor.

 He appeared in his 300th game for the team on 24 May against Alanyaspor and managed to score a goal.

 Višća was instrumental in İstanbul Başakşehir's conquest of the Süper Lig title, first in their history, which was sealed on 19 July 2020.
 He scored 13 goals and added 12 assists.

 He scored his 100th goal for the club in a loss to Kasımpaşa on 26 July.

 In October, he signed a new five-year deal with İstanbul Başakşehir.

 Višća debuted in the UEFA Champions League away at RB Leipzig on 20 October.
 Two weeks later, he scored his first goal in the competition against Manchester United.

 Trabzonspor

-In January 2022, Višća moved to Trabzonspor on a contract until June 2025.
+In January 2022, Višća was transferred to Trabzonspor for an undisclosed fee.
 He debuted officially for the squad against Sivasspor on 15 January.
 On 23 January, he scored his first goal for Trabzonspor against Galatasaray, which secured the victory for his team.
 He won his first piece of silverware with the club on 30 April, when they were proclaimed league winners.

 Višća gave his 109th assist in the Süper Lig on 21 January 2024 and became the best assist provider in league history, surpassing the previous record of 108 held by Alex.

 He played his 100th match for Trabzonspor against Sivasspor on 20 January 2025.

-In January, he penned a new one-year deal with the side.
+In January, he penned a new one-year contract with the side.

+Return to İstanbul Başakşehir

+In June 2026, Višća returned to İstanbul Başakşehir on a deal until June 2027.